 This bursary was established to recognize the contributions of the following companies: Allard Contractors Ltd., Construction Aggregates Ltd/Steelhead Aggregates, Coquitlam Sand and Gravel, and Jack Cewe Co.
 Ltd. These companies are partners in the College and Pit Owners Partnership and have made significant monetary contributions to the Institute of Urban Ecology Endowment Fund.
 The candidates for this bursary will be students from any Douglas College environmental program.

 Arlene Clay Memorial Bursary

 In 2012, Douglas College Foundation hosted the first ever Bursary Draw at A Class Act.
 Proceeds from the tickets sold, plus a generous donation from winning guest Mike Clay, went directly to students in need.
 Mike named the bursary in memory of his mother, Arlene Clay, a retired School District 43 teacher, who initiated what became a district-wide public speaking program.
-The Arlene Clay Memorial Bursary provides support to Port Moody residents with a preference to those enrolled in the Future Teachers - Associate of Arts Degree program at Douglas College.
+The Arlene Clay Memorial Bursary provides support to Port Moody residents with a preference to those enrolled in the Future Teachers – Associate of Arts Degree program or Early Childhood Education programs (diploma & certificate) at Douglas College.

 Randall Rhajan Sall Memorial Bursary